kartonfarkas/api_docs/source/suite/emails/conditions.rst

 Querying Conditions
 ===================

 Returns a list of rules for conditional text.
-You can use conditional text to specify content which contact sees what content in the email campaign.
+You can use conditional text to specify which contact sees what content in the email campaign.

 Endpoint
 --------